-In short, physical intimacy seems to be a essential key in successful marriages.
-This doesn’t always have to include intercourse, and the frequency requirements will vary from couple to couple.
+In short, physical intimacy seems to be an essential key in successful marriages.
+This doesn't always have to include intercourse, and the frequency requirements will vary from couple to couple.

 There's tons of advice out there on how couples can create space for intimacy in their lives – warm bath, glass of wine, weekend away, dim lighting, even scheduled sex dates.
 But what if you've tried all of this and still can't find your mojo?